-July 17, 2015 members, including: people with low incomes, seniors and people with disabilities, people with limited English proficiency, immigrants and refugees, existing tenants in acquired buildings, and people who have experienced or are Neighbors living in the area or adjacent to the new affordable housing developments.
-Outreach both in-person and online and will be limited to the time before and during which the project is being developed.
-General community members.
-Engagement will be less intensive than with the first two groups but will be on going during the 5-7 years.
-Strategies are more likely to be electronic in nature and will focus on project updates and providing access to input mechanisms if desired.
-Ongoing community engagement will be based on expressed needs of the potentially impacted communities for each project, identifying preferred methods of engagement and utilize engagement strategies that are flexible and fluid based on community and stakeholder input.
-(See p.
-26) experiencing housing instability; and Contracting Washington County will contract with a community engagement practitioner to provide additional capacity to continue efforts to engage under-represented communities, neighborhoods living around new affordable housing developments and the community in general.
+' people who have experienced or are experiencing housing instability; and Contracting Washington County will contract with a community engagement practitioner to provide additional capacity to continue efforts to engage under-represented communities, neighborhoods living around new affordable housing developments and the community in general.
 The community engagement consultant will: Promote, publish and share opportunities and updates widely and in multiple formats and languages as needed.
 This may include electronically, hard copy, social media, and by telephone (as requested) Provide trauma informed engagement opportunities and environments Ensure that engagement opportunities are accessible to all by being held in the evenings and/or on weekends, in different community locations and places where people naturally convene, and include community support such as food, child care and translation services (See p.
-26-27) 1 Strategy for ensuring community engagement to shape project outcomes to support the success of future residents.
+26-27) Strategy for ensuring community engagement to shape project outcomes to support the success of future residents.
 Strategy The completion and approval of the Washington County Local Implementation Strategy will initiate the beginning of Phase Two for community engagement related to the Metro Affordable Housing Bond Program's implementation.
 Phase Two is the long-term and ongoing community engagement directly related to planning, identification and development of affordable housing units.
 (See p.
 26) Washington County's community engagement planning and approach will be sensitive to communities who may not trust that their input will lead to meaningful and/or constructive change and that communities may be fearful engaging with government agencies.
 Planning efforts will incorporate techniques to address these potential barriers to receiving the community's input.
 Periodic Review Washington County will review the implementation Strategy at a minimum of twice (18-24 and 48-60 months) during the implementation phase.
 (See p.
 11) Housing Advisory Committee As part of the multi-stage review and approval process, before a project is forward to Metro for concept endorsement, the Housing Advisory Committee (HAC) will review the project and provide input to the Housing Authority Board of Directors (HABOD).
 The Housing Advisory Committee is comprised of 15 members representing real estate, property management, finance, construction, design, planning, social service providers, minority and elderly groups, veterans and public housing services.
 (See p.
-23) Evaluation Metrics To gain and maintain public trust.
-Washington Counts will make every effort to develop engaging avaluation measures that allows.
-To gain and maintain public trust, Washington County will make every effort to develop ongoing evaluation measures that allow adjustments in response to expressed community need/wants and expected outcomes as evidenced in participation demographics and quality of participation, as well as tenant demographics and outcomes in future affordable homes.
+23) Evaluation Metrics To gain and maintain public trust, Washington County will make every effort to develop ongoing evaluation measures that allow adjustments in response to expressed community need/wants and expected outcomes as evidenced in participation demographics and quality of participation, as well as tenant demographics and outcomes in future affordable homes.
 Evaluation metrics include: Were you able to successfully reach the intended audience?
+Did people receive the necessary information they needed to make a relevant response?
+Did you choose the right type or level